about the project.

 Trans Boxing is commissioned by More Art through the Engaging Artists Residency program.
 The nine-month Residency provides an opportunity for NYC-based early career and underrepresented artists to gain a deeper understanding of the history of the field of public art, and is focused on the incubation and commissioning of a public art project.
 The Residency carries a $8000 award to realize the project.

-about the artists.
+about the artist.